iAbhishek91/learn-terraform/docs/02-tf-state-update.md

 Its scenario, mainly when dealing with large/advance infrastructure, we sometime need to edit the statefile.

-However, NEVER update state file directly instead use `tf state` command.
+However, NEVER update state file directly instead use `tf state` command. *Other commands which update the states are `tf import` and `tf taint`*.

 ## List